SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 This example uses optional binding to try to access a planet with a raw value of ``11``.
 The statement ``if let somePlanet = Planet(rawValue: 11)`` creates an optional ``Planet``, and sets ``somePlanet`` to the value of that optional ``Planet`` if it can be retrieved.
-In this case, it is not possible to retrieve a planet with a position of ``11``, and so the ``else`` branch is executed instead.
+In this case, it isn't possible to retrieve a planet with a position of ``11``, and so the ``else`` branch is executed instead.

 ..
 TODO: Switch around the order of this chapter so that all of the non-union stuff